Quick Upload It! (QUI!)

 Building With Blocks?

-If you build most of your pages with BlockBuilder, and need to build a page that requires uploading, use the Transition Template for your site.
-Click on the Upload Your Own HTML Page button in Site Central, then click on the Click here to get your transition template. link near the top to retrieve your template.
+If you build most of your pages with BlockBuilder, and need to build a page that requires uploading, download the template package for the design you created in Site Designer.

-Paste the code into an HTML editor, or into Notepad/TextEdit (if you're using TextEdit on a Mac, set it to Plain Text mode before pasting in the code).
+Open the HTML file in an HTML editor, or in Notepad/TextEdit (if you're using TextEdit on a Mac, set it to Plain Text mode before pasting in the code).

 Use Upload Your Own HTML to upload these pages.
 As an occasional builder of code-based pages, you'll want the error-checking and other checks that UYOH provides.